-- 5.4 Requests for admission outside the normal age group for in-year admission should be made in writing when submitting the application form to the school, and should include any information/evidence that the parent wishes the admission authority to be aware of in relation to why the parent believes admission out of age range would be in the child's best interests.
-Such requests will be considered by the admission authority as part of the processing of the application with a decision given within 15 school days. - 6 Admission limits and class sizes - 6.1 Every school/academy has a Published Admission Number (PAN).
-The PAN is the number of places available for the relevant year of admission.
-The Admission Authority will allocate all places available within the PAN without restriction.
-The Admission Authority will not typically offer places more than the PAN for the relevant year once it has been reached, unless it is permissible to do so within national school admissions legislation or the admission authority finds it is able to accommodate additional children without prejudice to efficient education and efficient use of resources. - The Local Authority is responsible for determining the admission number for entry to reception class in Knowsley community primary schools for the 2025/26 school year.
-The admission numbers proposed by the Local Authority for each school can be found at the appendix of these admission arrangements. - 6.3 Each Academy Trust is responsible for determining the admission number for their associated schools.
-The proposed admission numbers for primary and secondary academies who adopt the local authority admission arrangements can also be found at appendix A. - 6.4 In addition to regulations in respect of measured teaching space capacity, the School Standards and Framework Act 1998 requires that infant classes (reception and key stage 1) contain no more than 30 pupils where there is one qualified teacher.
+- 2 Coordinated admission arrangements and timetables for admission to the relevant years (reception and year 7) - 2.1 The annual allocation of reception and year 7 places is a national inter-authority equal preference coordinated process.
+Knowsley Local Authority determines a scheme which details the coordinated arrangements and timetables which all schools/academies in the Knowsley Local Authority area adopt.
+The coordinated schemes for 2026/27 are published as separate documents. - 2.2 The primary coordinated admission scheme includes an annual national closing date for applications of 15 January.
+The annual national offer date is 16 April (or next working day).
+The secondary coordinated admissions scheme includes an annual national closing date for applications of 31 October.
+The annual national offer date is 1 March (or next working day). - 3 Admission numbers and class sizes - 3.1 The Published Admission Number (PAN) is the number of places available for the relevant year of admission.
+The Admission Authority will allocate all places available without restriction.
+The Admission Authority will not typically offer places beyond PAN, unless it is permissible to do so within national school admissions legislation, or the admission authority finds it is able to accommodate additional children without prejudice to efficient education and efficient use of resources. - The Local Authority is responsible for determining the admission number for entry to reception class in Knowsley community primary schools for the 2026/27 school year.
+The admission numbers proposed by the Local Authority for each school can be found at the appendix of these admission arrangements. - 3.3 Each Academy Trust is responsible for determining the admission number for their associated schools.
+The proposed admission numbers for primary and secondary academies who adopt the local authority admission arrangements can also be found at appendix A. - 3.4 In addition to regulations in respect of measured teaching space capacity, the School Standards and Framework Act 1998 requires that infant classes (reception and key stage 1) contain no more than 30 pupils where there is one qualified teacher.
 Schools are required to organise infant classes in such a way to ensure that they are compliant with this requirement.
-Additional children may only be admitted to infant classes that already have 30 children without the addition of a second qualified teacher in limited exceptional circumstances as described in national school admissions legislation. - 7 Special Educational Needs and Disability (SEND) - 7.1 Where a pupil has an Education, Health and Care Plan (EHCP) that names an individual school as the appropriate provision, the child must be admitted.
-Where such pupils are known about at the time of the annual allocation procedures for admission to reception classes and year 7, they will be placed in the named school within the PAN, with priority over all others.
-For placements outside the normal admissions round, a place will normally be provided as an excepted pupil even if the cohort has already reached its
+Additional children may only be admitted to infant classes that already have 30 children without the addition of a second qualified teacher in limited exceptional circumstances as described in national school admissions legislation.